Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 ‘Nowhere Man’ by The Beatles

 ‘Lends you a hand’ meaning to offer help or assistance with something.

 ‘Genius in France’ by Weird Al Malkovic

-- This song uses many different phrases that refer to being very dumb, not clever.
+This song uses many different phrases that refer to being very simple-minded, not clever.

 ‘You are the Sunshine of my Life’ by Stevie Wonder